Germanunkol/trAInsported/Documentation.md

 ###pcall(chunk, args)###
 Will safely execute the code given by chunk (can be a function).
-This way, you can run code which might raise an error or be not working, without loosing control.
+This way, you can run code which might raise an error or might not be working correctly, without loosing control.
 In case there's an error in the code, you can safely handle the exception.
 **Arguments:**

 - chunk: code to run, usually the name of the function